samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 ## Challenges of VuePress

 I wish I could say this journey of building my site in VuePress was perfect.
 Unfortunately, it wasn't.
 VuePress is great for building a technical documentation site.
 But my site is essentially like a blog.
-So here I am trying to mold VuePress to suit my needs.
-And this was tough.
+So here I am trying to mold VuePress to suit my needs, and this was tough.

 ### Documentation Lacks Examples for Configurable Tasks

 The VuePress documentation although great for the main features.
 It was a bit challenging for the more advanced or configurable tasks.
 I found the docs a bit lacking in examples.
 Let me give you an example (high five on the smooth example transition 😂).

 I was trying to install `vue-fontawesome` into my app so I can use the Font Awesome icons.
-I could not figure out how to do that.
-Luckily, I had some guidance and finally figure it out.
-I wished in the docs, they wouldn't have some use case examples.
-I think that would definitely help me out.
+I could not able to figure out how to do that.
+Luckily, I had some guidance, and finally had figured it out.
+I wish they would have mentioned some use case examples on their official docs.
+If so, I think that would have definitely helped me out.
 If you ever read the Vue documentation, it's packed with examples and so simple to read.
 Good news is I know the VuePress team is trying to improve on this.
-So here being excited for that to happen 👏
+So here being excited for that to happen 👏.

 By the way, here's how you install the plugin to work with VuePress, if you're curious.